-Japanese Linguistics I: Boku wa unagi da Term in which it is taught: Michaelmas Term Taught by Professor Bjarke Frellesvig
+Japanese Linguistics I: Boku wa unagi da

+Term in which it is taught: Michaelmas Term Taught by Professor Bjarke Frellesvig

 The purpose of this option is to examine a particular set of issues in Japanese linguistics in some detail, while assimilating the necessary concepts and vocabulary in the process.
-Students will read, translate, and critically comment on parts of the book 'Boku wa unagi da' no bunpō: da to no by Okutsu Kei'ichirō (1979).
+Students will read, translate, and critically comment on parts of the book Boku wa unagi da' no bunpō: da to no by Okutsu Kei'ichirō (1979).

-This is an important and oft-quoted work on Japanese grammar that takes as its starting point various possible uses and interpretations of the sentence boku wa unagi da sometimes literally (but usually mistakenly) translated 'I am an eel'.
+This is an oft-quoted work on Japanese grammar that takes as its starting point various possible uses and interpretations of the sentence boku wa unagi da sometimes literally (but almost always mistakenly) translated 'I am an eel'.
 Depending on context, this sentence can be used in reply to questions such as "What did you order?", "What are you fishing for?", or "What is your favourite fish?", amongst many others.
 Okutsu examines sentences that can be formed on the same basic pattern from the perspectives of syntax and semantics.

 The book addresses in particular the question of the status of the 'copula' within Japanese.
-The topic Okutsu treats here has been and is still controversial in the field of Japanese linguistics.
-It raises further questions about focus, presupposition, etc., thus covering some basic notions in pragmatics.
+It also raises questions about focus, presupposition, etc., thus covering some basic notions in pragmatics.
 The book covers a broad range of issues using basic intuitions about meaning and grammaticality in a very accessible way.

-Japanese Linguistics II: Linguistic Variation Term in which it is taught: Hilary Term Taught by Professor Bjarke Frellesvig
+Japanese Linguistics II: Linguistic Variation

+Term in which it is taught: Hilary Term Taught by Professor Bjarke Frellesvig